Students counter negative social media challenges with positive challenge of their own

 Student governments at each school used their school announcements, social media platforms and other ways to promote this positive challenge and to warn against the dangerous ones.
 The project generated more than 2,000 notes from students, expressing gratitude to their teachers.

-One note said, “Thank you for your tireless commitment both to academics and extracurriculars!
+One note says, “Thank you for your tireless commitment both to academics and extracurriculars!
 You make me look forward to school and to learning!”

-Another read, “Thank you for teaching me the values of leadership and how to step up to take charge of any situation by using critical thinking.”
+Another reads, “Thank you for teaching me the values of leadership and how to step up to take charge of any situation by using critical thinking.”

 The project lifted teachers’ spirits and encouraged them, while also steering students away from risky behavior.